mtozzo/achievers-api-tutorial/tutorial/step5.md

 ![step5bb](screenshots/step5bb.png)

-The Who do you want to recognize section, is where the recipient(s) for the recognition are selected and listed.
-Additional users that should be notified are also managed here.
-The Give a reason for this recognition section is where the recognition reason is provided, along with additional content such as an image or external link.
-The Choose a Recognition type is where the recognition modules the current user has access to are listed.
+The "Who do you want to recognize" section is where the recipient(s) for the recognition are selected and listed.
+The "Give a reason for this recognition" section is where the recognition reason is provided, along with additional content such as an image or external link.
+The "Choose a recognition type" is where the recognition modules the current user has access to are listed.
 Once a module is selected, the recognition values are then displayed.
 You will create components that mirror these three sections.
 It also makes sense to have a higher level component that can be used to tie these all together.

 First, begin with the higher level or "main" component.
 In the `src` directory, create files named `Main.js` and `Main.css`.